cornell-ece2400/ece2400-docs/docs/ece2400-sec1-linux.md

     :::bash
     % source setup-ece2400.sh --enable-auto-setup

-Now quit MobaXterm, restart MobaXterm, and log back into the `ecelinux` server.
+Now close the terminal using the X icon in the upper right-hand corner of the terminal window.
+Reopen a new terminal window.
 You should see `ECE 2400` in the prompt meaning your environment is automatically setup for the course.
 If at anytime you need to disable auto setup you can use the following command:

     :::bash
     % source setup-ece2400.sh --disable-auto-setup